Introduction

 Professional Expertise and Technical Processes

-The group meets on a regular basis to share best practice, technical guidance, benchmarking data and to facilitate training.
-North Ayrshire Council and the South West Scotland Consortium Group continue to be actively involved with national policy and working groups via SBSH and LABSS.
+The group meets on a regular basis to share best practice, technical guidance, benchmarking data, and to facilitate training.
+North Ayrshire Council and the SWSCG continue to be actively involved with national policy and working groups via Scottish Building Standards Hub (SBSH) and Local Authority Building Standards Scotland (LABSS).

 Quality Customer Experience

 All relevant information to North Ayrshire Council Building Standards is available on our website including our customer charter.
-We are currently implementing agile working across the Service; without detriment to the current service we provide.
-At present our correspondence is normally via telephone, emails and letters.
-Face to face appointments at Cunninghame House are on an appointment only basis.
+We are currently implementing agile working across the service; without detriment to the current service we provide.
+At present our correspondence is normally via telephone, emails, and letters.
+Face to face appointments at Cunninghame House are on appointment only basis.

 Operational and Financial Efficiency